4533 Solomon Road

 An amazing sight is "The Menagerie", a room with dozens of sculptures made out of 50,000 wire coat hangers.

-Solomon's Castle has a unique restaurant named Boat In The Moat.
-It's a replica of a Spanish galleon and it sits in an actual moat.
+Solomon's Castle has a unique restaurant named Boat In The Moat, a replica of a Spanish galleon that sits in an actual moat.

 Howard Solomon until his death was still active in the day to day operations of the castle and creating art.
 The original 40 acres of swampland has now grown to 90 acres.

 Solomon's Castle is a great place to spend most of a day!
 If a day isn't enough, the castle also has some bed and breakfast rooms.

-The castle is open Tuesday through Sunday, 1100 am to 400 pm.
-It is closed during the hot muggy months of July, August and September.
+The castle is open Tuesday through Sunday, 1100 am to 400 pm from October 2 to August 1.
+It is closed during the hot muggy months of August and September.